scottcarver/xx-styled/README.md

 ## Styled Areas versus Global Styles
 I began working on this block in 2019, and it developed alongside the core styling tools in WordPress.
 While the core WP features focus on 1) Global Styles and 2) inline styles, this project is more focus on streamlining the creation of reusable styles.
 Both approaches may be useful in different cases!

+## Todos
+For items that need fixing, see the todo.md file in this project.